How to send commands to the device connected to flespi via API

 DELETE /gw/devices/{..}/commands-queue

 As soon as the command is delivered to the device and the reply from the device is received (or the command expires — whichever sooner), the result of the command execution will appear in the commands results queue.
-To get the command result from the queue, use the GET /gw/devices/{..}/commands-result API method:
+If you know the command ID, you can fetch its execution result using the GET /gw/devices/{..}/commands-result/{...} API method.
+Alternatively, you can queue all executed commands with a single request GET /gw/devices/{..}/commands-result

 curl -X GET --header 'Authorization: FlespiToken XXX' 'https://flespi.io/gw/devices/<DEVICE_ID>/commands-result'